Wikia/app/extensions/wikia/GlobalWatchlist/GlobalWatchlist.md

 	+----------+--------------+-----------+--------------------------+-------------------------+
 	Ex 3

-As soon as User A revisits the page however, their `wl_notificationtimestamp` is set back to NULL and they will receive a notification for the next time the page is edited.
+As soon as User A revisits the page, their `wl_notificationtimestamp` is set back to NULL and they will receive a notification the next time the page is edited.

 	+----------+--------------+-----------+--------------------------+-------------------------+
 	| wl_user  | wl_namespace | wl_title  | wl_notificationtimestamp | wl_wikia_addedtimestamp |